oddlama/nix-config/README.md

 - Rekey the secrets for the new identity `nix run .#rekey`
 - Deploy again remotely via colmena

+#### Remote encrypted unlock

+If a host uses encrypted root together with the `common/initrd-ssh.nix` module, it can be unlocked remotely by connecting via ssh on port 4 and executing `systemd-tty-ask-password-agent`.

 #### Show QR for external wireguard client

 nix run show-wireguard-qr